Do reality TV shows help or hurt agents' careers?

 If the producers of this real estate-based show are committed to that high standard of quality, and would not demand too much extra time and attention from the agent, then the risk of damaged reputation does, in fact, appear to be lower.

-Before fully committing to the project, however, the agent should carefully consider the legal rights she may be asked to waive in order to participate, and have a clear understanding of what footage and licensed material from the show she would — and would not — have the freedom to use in promoting herself.
+Before fully committing to the project, however, the agent should carefully consider the legal rights she may be asked to waive to participate and have a clear understanding of what footage and licensed material from the show she would — and would not — have the freedom to use in promoting herself.

 Last, but not least, the agent would need to consider the seller of the property featured in the episode.
 The National Association of Realtors Code of Ethics requires that we always put the best interests of the customer before our own.